 We’re working on a new album, and it’s about half done.
 Then we have a very high resolution, multi-camera video of a show we did in Germany and we’re going to figure out some way of releasing it.
 A few years ago one would have thought a DVD but they probably don’t sell at all anymore, so maybe we’ll put it on iTunes or something.
 Then in the new year, we have a number of live things coming up.

 We’re going to Mexico in March and there’s talk of expanding it to Peru and Colombia.
 Then we have some exciting things in Europe to come.
 Who knows, maybe somebody will want us to come back to the UK.

 ELECTRICITYCLUB.CO.UK gives its grateful thanks to Tracy Howe

 Special thanks to Simon Helm at Cold War Night Life

 If you’re looking at all things Italian, why not combine delicious food, beautiful cities, stunning countryside, friendly locals with some eloquent electronica from the heart of the quaint city of Parma.

 KIRLIAN CAMERA have been active in the dark synth genre since 1979, when Angelo Bergamini set off to create a project, which has lasted decades and gained fans with every release.

 With very promising beginnings as the first ever Italian band signed to Virgin Records, the group went from strength to strength, but with the rightful addition of Elena Alice Fossi, the success has been complete.

 With the recent opus ‘Hologram Moon’, a No1 in the German Alternative Charts, Bergamini and Fossi have really proven that KIRLIAN CAMERA still have it very much in them.
-Angelo Bergamini and Elena Alice Fossi chatted about their latest musical adventure with The Electricity Club.
+Angelo Bergamini and Elena Alice Fossi chatted about their latest musical adventure.